TiloNN/goobi-viewer-theme-brahms/README.md

-# Goobi viewer - Theme Reference
+# Goobi viewer - Theme Brahms
 > Theme reference as clean and easy theme for your digital library framework - made by the Goobi developer team